ariebovenberg/whenever/docs/faq.rst

 Why does :class:`~whenever.NaiveDateTime` exist?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In general, you shouldn't ignore timezones in a real application.
-However, there there are cases where you simply don't *know* the timezone.
+In most cases, it's best to use aware datetimes.
+However, there are valid exceptions.
+A common case is when you simply *don't know* the timezone
+of a datetime you're working with.
 For example, when parsing a date from a user input,
-or when reading datetimes from a file that doesn't include timezone information.
+or when reading datetimes from a CSV file.
 Expressing these as :class:`~whenever.NaiveDateTime` makes it clear that
 the timezone is unknown.

-Also, compared to the standard library, :class:`whenever.NaiveDateTime` is safer
-to use:

-- It's a different class, which prevents accidentally mixing it with aware datetimes.
+Additionally, :class:`~whenever.NaiveDateTime` offers these advantages over the standard library's
+counterpart:

+- It is a different class, so any mix-up will be caught by your IDE or type-checker.
-- It doesn't have a ``.now()`` method, removing a common source of
-  mistakenly naive datetimes.
+- It doesn't have a ``.now()`` method, removing a common source of mistakenly naive datetimes.
 - Conversions to aware datetimes are explicit about assumptions being made:

-  >>> n = NaiveDateTime(2022, 1, 1, 12)
+  >>> party_invite = NaiveDateTime(2022, 1, 1, 12)
-  >>> n.assume_in_tz("Europe/Berlin")
+  >>> party_invite.assume_in_tz("Europe/Berlin")
   ZonedDateTime(2022-01-01 12:00:00+01:00[Europe/Berlin])

 .. _faq-offset-arithmetic: